 In 1996 singer/composer Sylvi Alli and I established Vertical Pool Productions as a ParaTheatrical ReSearch affiliate to serve our ongoing artistic collaborations in video, film, and music production.
 Since 2000, paratheatrical processes have inspired and informed the music, story, and characters of six feature-length art films: Tragos (2000), Under a Shipwrecked Moon (2003), The Greater Circulation (2005), The Invisible Forest (2008) To Dream of Falling Upwards (2011) and Flamingos (2012).

 In early 2008, I reached a personal crisis around the purpose of this paratheatre medium.
 Tracing it back in time, I realized this crisis started twenty-three years earlier during an initiatic encounter with Australian Aborigine (koori) elder Guboo Ted Thomas -- a meeting that upstaged my assumptions around the nature of dreams.
-Throughout 2008 and 2009, over four separate ritual labs, a recalibration of intent occured in the group workings of a "dreaming ritual" I deiscovered in 1986 -- a precise choreography borrowing kinetic properties recalled from nocturnal dreams (without interpretation or dream analysis).
+Throughout 2008 and 2009, over four separate ritual labs, a recalibration of intent occured in the group workings of a "dreaming ritual" I discovered in 1986 -- a precise choreography borrowing kinetic properties recalled from nocturnal dreams (without interpretation or dream analysis).

 THE MUSES ARCHETYPE

-The two-year dreaming ritual project eventually laid the groundwork to a dialogue with the Muses archetype.
+The two-year dreaming ritual project eventually laid the groundwork to the next direction: dialogue with the Muses archetype.
 The Spring 2010 Muses Lab proved revelatory and productive by inspiring the scripting and production of my 2011 feature movie, To Dream of Falling Upwards and Sylvi's 2010 music CD, Vessel.
 On the Winter Solstice 2010, we returned to this archetypal dialogue in the "Ritual Actions of the Muses" Lab to advance our research.
 This second Muses Lab explored the distilling actions of the creative process and set the course for my next feature fiction movie, Flamingos, (2012); click this for Muse Lab2 notes.
 On November 7th 2011, we returned to the third and final Lab in this series in the Muses Trinity Lab, a project that somehow dove-tailed back to the dreaming ritual.
 I have posted further notes (updated 12/12/2012) on the Muses dialogue here.

 from "dreambody/earthbody" (2012)